EPCompSci/portfolio-2020-GavinEnglish/README.md

 # Pong App

 This was the final app that me and a group worked on in IOS App Development.
 We mainly learned how to make this app to expand our knowledge of coing using SwiftUI.
+I learned alot of new code and I learned how to make a game with a scoring system that can have 2 players play at once on 1 device